Sidmaz666/streamo-api/README.md

 ### <a src="https://streamo-api.herokuapp.com/">Live Demo</a>

-<a href="https://streamo-api.herokuapp.com/" target="a_blank">Live Link</a> - Get the list of top/popular Movies/TV-Shows.
+<a href="https://streamo-api.herokuapp.com/">Live Link</a> - Get the list of top/popular Movies/TV-Shows.